kilobyteno/LANMS/README.md

 ## About

 This is my personal preference when starting a new Laravel web application.
 This will minimize my time to get a project up and running.
+Some config changes has been made from the default installation for one or more of the packages below.
 This skeleton includes these packages:

 - [Laravel Jetstream](https://github.com/laravel/jetstream)